Mo14745646/HeartMuLa_ComfyUI/README.md

 2026-01-21 (2)
 - Lazy Load Optimization , now able to load with 12GB VRAM.
-- Path Configuration , you can use your custom model folder path, Not limited by default ComfyUI/Models/  folder path only.
+- Path Configuration ,support custom model folder path in in the "extra_model_paths.yaml", Not limited by default ComfyUI/Models/  folder path only.

 2026-01-21
 - MEMORY CLEANUP and Pipeline changed for BF16 - Optimized for 16GB. dtype I don't recommand under bf16 for this model, audio quaility are going to lose too much.